LIPS-scheme/lips/README.md

 * Library agnostic - you can use it with any library,
 * Easy extension using JavaScript using Macros or functions,
 * RegExp-es are first class objects,
+* Built in help system like in Emacs Lisp,
 * BigInt support, if your browser don't support them, you will need to use [bn.js](https://github.com/indutny/bn.js/),
 * Almost everything is first class object including macros and functions,
 * Functions code introspection/manipulation at runtime give more power to the programmer,